 Home

-The FRBRoo is a formal ontology intended to capture and represent the underlying semantics of bibliographic information and to facilitate the integration, mediation, and interchange of bibliographic and museum information.
+LRMoo is a formal ontology intended to capture and represent the underlying semantics of bibliographic information and to facilitate the integration, mediation, and interchange of bibliographic and museum information.
+LRMoo is designed as an extension to the CIDOC CRM model that aligns with the IFLA Library Reference Model (IFLA LRM), which was approved in August 2017.
+The first official release, 1.0, of LRMoo was fully approved in April 2024.

 What is the idea?

-The idea that both the library and museum communities might benefit from harmonising the two models was first expressed in 2000 and grew up in the following years.
-Eventually, it led to the formation, in 2003, of the International Working Group on FRBR/CIDOC CRM Harmonisation, that brings together representatives from both communities with the common goals of: a) Expressing the IFLA FRBR model with the concepts, tools, mechanisms, and notation conventions provided by the CIDOC CRM, and: b) Aligning (possibly even merging) the two object-oriented models with the aim to contribute to the solution of the problem of semantic interoperability between the documentation structures used for library and museum information, such that:
+The idea that both the library and museum communities might benefit from harmonising their two models was first expressed in 2000 and grew in the following years.
+Eventually, it led to the formation, in 2003, of the International Working Group on FRBR/CIDOC CRM Harmonisation, to bring together representatives from both communities with the common goals of: a) Expressing the models in the IFLA FRBR family with the concepts, tools, mechanisms, and notation conventions provided by the CIDOC CRM, and: b) Aligning the two object-oriented models with the aim of contributing to the solution of the problem of semantic interoperability between the documentation structures used for library and museum information, such that:

-• all equivalent information can be retrieved under the same notions and
+• all equivalent information can be retrieved under the same concepts and

 • all directly and indirectly related information can be retrieved regardless of its distribution over individual data sources;